Holiday Inn becomes hair cuttery, where folks lose their locks for a cause

 DUNMORE, Pa. — Beards, short hair, and even long hair all came down for a cause Sunday at the Holiday Inn in Dunmore.
 It was all in support of a young girl battling cancer.

-7-year-old, Adaleigh Evans, of Archbald, is fighting a rare form of cancer called alveolar rhabdomyosarcoma.
+Seven-year-old Adaleigh Evans of Archbald is fighting a rare form of cancer called alveolar rhabdomyosarcoma.

 "It's going to be a very hard battle for her for the next 15 months,” Brandon Evans, Adaleigh’s dad, said.